There are so many reasons to go to Thailand. And even more, reasons why you should do Yoga there. Here are my top 5 reasons to do yoga in Thailand.

 We had booked in for 3 nights in a mixed dorm (all other rooms were taken due to it being so busy over Christmas) at a cost of 4900tbt.
 That was inclusive of all yoga (2 classes a day 7:30 am and 4:30 pm) and Thai Chi (6 am) as well as breakfast (best breakfast in Thailand without a doubt).

 If you are going there solo, I would recommend staying in the dorm as it was really nice.
 You still had your own space/ privacy but sharing you get talking to people you are staying with.
 AND most importantly they help wake you up at 5:55 to get down to the beach for Thai Chi!

-I would highly recommend Island Yoga if you fancy doing some yoga while you are travelling around Thailand or if you are looking for a chilled out Yoga retreat.
-This place is perfect for solo travellers, beginners and anyone else!
-Most people we met there were travelling solo and almost everyone extended their stay.
+I would highly recommend Island Yoga if you fancy doing some yoga while you are traveling around Thailand or if you are looking for a chilled out Yoga retreat.
+This place is perfect for solo travelers, beginners and anyone else!
+Most people we met there were traveling solo and almost everyone extended their stay.
 Unfortunately, we couldn’t as we had already decided on Koh Jum for Christmas and booked a beach hut.
 We were so sad to leave, especially as we had made some great friends there.